Rockypocky77/ChancifySATPrep/sat1.md

 A) NO CHANGE
 B) Scientists discovered deep-sea vents; these ecosystems support extremophile bacteria.
-C) Scientists discovered deep-sea vents: these ecosystems supporting extremophile bacteria.
+C) Scientists discovered deep-sea vents, and these ecosystems support extremophile bacteria.
 D) Scientists discovered deep-sea vents which these ecosystems support extremophile bacteria.

 Mozart who composed over 600 works died at age 35.

 A) NO CHANGE
 B) Mozart, who composed over 600 works, died at age 35.
-C) Mozart, who composed over 600 works died at age 35.
+C) Mozart who composed over 600 works, died at age 35.
 D) Mozart, which composed over 600 works, died at age 35.

 Although the forecast predicted rain.
 The outdoor ceremony proceeded as planned.

 A) NO CHANGE
 B) Although the forecast predicted rain, the outdoor ceremony proceeded as planned.
-C) Although, the forecast predicted rain, the outdoor ceremony proceeded as planned.
+C) Although the forecast predicted rain; the outdoor ceremony proceeded as planned.
-D) The outdoor ceremony proceeded as planned; although the forecast predicted rain.
+D) The outdoor ceremony proceeded as planned, although the forecast predicted rain.

 Damaged in the storm, workers repaired the roof quickly.

 A) NO CHANGE
 B) Damaged in the storm, the roof was repaired quickly by workers.
-C) Damaged in the storm, quick repairs to the roof occurred.
+C) Damaged in the storm, the roof was quickly repaired by workers.
 D) The workers, damaged in the storm, repaired the roof quickly.

 The collection of rare coins are valued at over one million dollars.

 A) NO CHANGE
 B) is valued
-C) have been valued
+C) are being valued
-D) were valued
+D) have been valued

 When a student has questions, you should ask the instructor for clarification.